William Nicholas (officer): Death

-On 13 February 1812, Nicholas left Cadiz for Elvas, and took part in the third and last Siege of Badajoz.
+On 13 February 1812, Nicholas left Cádiz for Elvas, and took part in the third and last Siege of Badajoz.
 On the night before the siege of 6 April 1812, having volunteered to reconnoitre, he stripped, and crossed the artificial lake to the east of Badajoz, known as the inundation, and ascertained the safest passage for the column.
 To him was confided the task of leading the troops of the advance to the great breach.
 Nicholas and Lieutenant Emmett worked to lead men of the 4th Division into the Santa Maria breach amid the chaos and confusion, and Nicholas was observed by Lieutenant Shaw, of the 43rd, making incredible efforts to force his way with few men into the Santa Maria bastion.
 He led at least two rushes with small numbers of men, trying to reach the top, but was each time repulsed.
 He was wounded at least four times: by a musket-ball in his knee-pan, and by a bayonet thrust in the great muscle of his right leg; his left arm was broken and his wrist wounded by a musket-shot.
 Then, on seeing Lieutenant-colonel Macleod and Captain James fall, and hearing the soldiers ask who was to lead them, he led a third onset with some seventy men, ordering two of them to carry him up the breach.
 One of his supporters was killed at the top, and Nicholas was shot through the chest, the musket-ball breaking two ribs.
 This shock propelled him from the top to the bottom of the breach.